kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 ## Proposal

 We need to introduce an algorithm-agnostic HPA object configuration that will configure each particular HPA scaling behavior.
-For both direction (scale up and scale down) there should be a `Constraint` field with three parameters:
+For both direction (scale up and scale down) there should be a `Constraint` field with the following parameters:

 - `periodSeconds` - a parameter to specify the time period for the constraint, in seconds
 - `percent` - a parameter to specify the relative speed, in percentages: i.e., if ScaleUpPercent = 150 , then we can add 150% more pods (10 -> 25 pods)
 - `pods` - a parameter to specify the absolute speed, in the number of pods: i.e., if ScaleUpPods = 5 , then we can add 5 more pods (10 -> 15)
+- `delay` - a parameter to specify a delay between the first signal to change the number of pods and the real scaling.
+It works very similar to the [Stabilization Window][] approach.

 A user will specify the parameters for the HPA, thus controlling the HPA logic.